Inside Sales vs. Outside Sales: How Are They Different?

 Outside sales duties and responsibilities

 As an outside salesperson, you’re responsible for generating new leads and business opportunities through face-to-face interactions and presentations while maintaining relationships with existing clients.
-This involves providing clients account updates, product information, and other support.
+This involves providing clients with account updates, product information, and other support.

 • Developing and maintaining relationships with customers